outini/pymailq/docs/selector.rst

-pyqueue.selector -- Mails queue filtering
+pymailq.selector -- Mails queue filtering
 =========================================

 The :mod:`selector` module mainly provide a selector class to interact with